-14-question diagnostic covering infra, sourcing, copy, cadence, and reporting.
+14-question diagnostic covering infra, sourcing, copy, cadence, reporting.
 Returns a scored report with the top 3 things to fix first.

 You run the tool, you get the output, you leave.
 I don’t email-gate these because the whole point is self-serve diagnostics.